 Open, honest communication is also essential.
 Family members and their parents should share their thoughts in regards to what is working well in the relationship, and what needs to be reexamined.
 In some cases, simply understanding the other person’s perspective makes a tremendous difference.
 For instance, a senior parent may voice irritation with being prompted to put on his/her glasses.
 An appropriate response may be to clarify the reason for the reminders – because of a fear that the parent may fall, for instance.
 A compromise can then be reached.

 Embracing the quality time your caregiving role provides you with your parents, while balancing your own needs with the needs of your parents, is key.
 A proven effective method to achieve this goal is to enlist a trusted care partner to help.
-Reach out to CareWorks Health Services at (949) 859-4700 to learn more about options for Mission Viejo senior services home care services and care in the surrounding areas.
+Reach out to CareWorks Health Services at (949) 859-4700 to learn more about options for home care in Mission Viejo and care in the surrounding areas.
 See our full Orange County service area.